-Oxytocin appears to play a role in social interaction and relationships between people.
-Oxytocin appears to play a role in social interaction and relationships between people.
+Oxytocin appears to play a role in social interaction and relationships among people.

 When oxytocin enters the bloodstream, it affects the uterus and lactation, but when it is released into certain parts of the brain, it can impact emotional, cognitive, and social behaviors.